mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 03 November 2025

-- The average temperature today is 12.76˚C,
+- The average temperature today is 13.23˚C,
-- With highs of 13.3˚C and lows of 11.27˚C,
+- With highs of 13.88˚C and lows of 11.83˚C,
-- It may feel like 12.26˚C with overcast clouds
+- It may feel like 12.75˚C with light rain
-- The wind speed is 5.81m/s and visibility is 10000m
+- The wind speed is 7.6m/s and visibility is 10000m
-- The pressure is 1009hPa and humidity is 83%
+- The pressure is 1009hPa and humidity is 82%
 - The sun will rise at 07:06 and set at 16:37

 <!-- weather_marker ends -->